 Women's Leadership & Media Project

-The Women's Leadership and Media Project (WLMP) is a training program for formerly incarcerated women who seek to achieve criminal justice reform.
+The Women's Leadership and Media Project (WLMP) is a training program for justice-involved women who seek to achieve criminal justice reform.

 After extensive leadership training, WLMP graduates commit to public speaking engagements, take media interviews, and write policy and advocacy-driven pieces to raise awareness of criminal justice issues through the lens of those most affected by the system.